httpwg/http-extensions/draft-ietf-httpbis-priority.md

 transmit this set of parameters when a request or a response is issued.
 In order to reprioritize a request, HTTP-version-specific PRIORITY_UPDATE frames ({{h2-update-frame}} and {{h3-update-frame}}) are used by clients to transmit the same information on a single hop.

-If intermediaries want to specify prioritization on a multiplexed HTTP connection, they SHOULD use a PRIORITY_UPDATE frame and SHOULD NOT change the Priority header field.
+Intermediaries can consume and produce priority signals in a PRIORITY_UPDATE frame or Priority header field.
+Sending a PRIORITY_UPDATE frame preserves the signal from the client, but provides a signal that overrides for the next hop;
+see {{header-field-rationale}}.
+Replacing or adding a Priority header field overrides any signal from a client and can affect prioritization for all subsequent recipients.

-In both cases, the set of priority parameters is encoded as a Structured Fields Dictionary (see {{Section 3.2 of STRUCTURED-FIELDS}}).
+For both the Priority header field and the PRIORITY_UPDATE frame, the set of priority parameters is encoded as a Structured Fields Dictionary (see
+{{Section 3.2 of STRUCTURED-FIELDS}}).

 This document defines the urgency(`u`) and incremental(`i`) parameters.
 When receiving an HTTP request that does not carry these priority parameters, a